ShawnHymel/openmv-lego-brick-finder/README.md

 OpenMV Lego Brick Finder
 ===

-This project is a demonstration on how to use [OpenMV](https://openmv.io/) and [Edge Impulse](https://www.edgeimpulse.com/) to create an object detection machine learning application that identifies the location of a given Lego piece in an image.
+This project is a demonstration on how to use [OpenMV](https://openmv.io/) and [Edge Impulse](https://www.edgeimpulse.com/) to create an object detection application that identifies the location of a given Lego piece in an image.
 Machine learning on microcontrollers (TinyML) is a growing field that enables new types of machine vision, classification, and decision making programs to be deployed to embedded systems.

 The full article that explains how to use the code contained in this repository can be found here: [LEGO Brick Finder with OpenMV and Edge Impulse](https://www.digikey.com/en/maker/projects/lego-brick-finder-with-openmv-and-edge-impulse/1411a4242d884158ae8f656d5b9b0d53).